 The cost of books and supplies varies widely depending on the courses you choose.
 It is recommended that you budget between $1,000-$2,000 per year.

-- Bachelor of Science Honours - Cellular, Physiological and Pharmacological Sciences
+- Bachelor of Science (Biomedical Science) Honours - Cellular, Physiological and Pharmacological Sciences

-To decide which option is the right fit, you should consult with an academic advisor in the college when you begin your studies.
+You should consult with an academic advisor in the college when you begin your studies to decide if you want a four-year or honours degree.

 Admission requirements and deadlines